-Finally whilst not a planning policy issue since the SPD was decided and published it has come to light that the decision to include sites SA12 & SA13 did NOT follow due process.
-When MSDC established a committee to discuss and decide on which sites should be included in the SPD it contained eight councillors, four of whom represented wards in the South of the district and who were knowledgeable about issues in the area.
+Since the SPD was decided and published it has come to light that the decision to include sites SA12 & SA13 did NOT follow due process.
+When MSDC established a committee to discuss and decide on which sites should be included in the SPD it contained eight councillors, four of whom represented wards in the South of the district, who were knowledgeable about issues in the area.